sahilm310/recipe-webapp/readme.txt

-I believe i have completed all requirements, the users can only update and delete their own recipes, done this through req.session.userId
+I believe i have completed all requirements, the users can only update and delete their own recipes, done this through req.session.userId in add recipe, the name has to be entered to continue i used 1 message.ejs file and passed through different messages, this way the main.js will be clearer and i can style response pages like the rest of the webapp searching by keyword gives all recipes with the keyword in the name, not just the first result

 #requirements